LeeBigelow/Tarot-Reading-Web/README.md

 [Folder of Completely Embedded Versions](https://drive.google.com/drive/folders/1lbfcxlHbkPkIrWJ4lBdQcY3va5lfuAQf?usp=sharing) for off-line phone or tablet use.

-The folder also contains some screenshots if you want to check out the decks in various layouts.

 ## The Card Images

 I've included some notes on how I modified the images with Imagemagick and Gimp for those interested.